vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Other Members/Prefabs Referencing Components.md

 ##### Example
 <<Code/Variables/Instancing Prefabs.rtf>>

-`PrefabType` should be replaced with the root component type on your prefab you wish to configure, and `ConfigType` should be replaced with the component type your component is looking to be configured with.
+`PrefabType` should be replaced with the root component type on your prefab you wish to configure, and `ConfigType` should be replaced with the type `PrefabType` is looking to be configured with.